 Most states require that payments be sent to the child support agency, who will then forward the payment to the custodial payment.
 However, there may be a degree of flexibility when it comes to the frequency and amount of payments.
 A local family attorney will be able to advise you on the different possibilities offered in your state.

 Once a payment schedule is set up, many states offer options for payments.
 Non-custodial parents may always write a personal check, but some states offer automatic payments through a bank account or credit card.
 Some states will allow non-custodial parents to set up an automatic withdrawal from their paychecks even before the noncustodial parent falls into arrears.
 Additionally, if the noncustodial parent can no longer afford child support payments, he or she can seek a modification to their child support order.

 When Child Support Payments Lapse

 Unfortunately, some non-custodial parents fall behind on their child support payments.
 When this happens, the custodial parent has to go to court and begin an enforcement action.
 After proving that they're entitled to child support payments and didn't receive them, the court must the attempt to collect the back child support payments from the non-custodial parent.
 The court may do this in several different ways:

 When the court enters a child support order, it's no longer up for negotiation.
 If you're struggling to get your child's other parent to make timely support payments, you're not alone and there are a number of resources available to you.
-You can learn more about these resources and even retain a strong advocate by reaching out to a skilled family law attorney near you.
-Do so today and receive a free initial evaluation of your case.
+You can learn more about these resources and even retain a strong advocate by reaching out to a skilled child support attorney near you.